awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 ## KMS Keyring<a name="use-kms-keyring"></a>

 A KMS keyring uses AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\) to generate, encrypt, and decrypt data keys\.
-AWS KMS protects your master keys and performs cryptographic operations within the FIPS boundary\.
+AWS KMS protects your CMKs and performs cryptographic operations within the FIPS boundary\.
 We recommend that you use the KMS keyring, or a keyring with similar security properties, whenever possible\.

 To use the CMKs in a KMS keyring, the caller must have the permission to perform the AWS KMS API calls required for each type of keyring operation, such as generating data keys, encrypting, or decrypting\.
 The required permissions are listed in the description of each type of KMS keyring\.
 For information about setting and changing AWS KMS permissions, see [Authentication and Access Control for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.